-- 8. Arising largely from the key observations and some of the more detailed discussions underpinning it, the working group has accepted the following recommendations from the External Facilitator, and invites the Governance & Nominations Committee and then Court to accept them, subject to them being re-stated as a set of SMART objectives with an associated action plan by October 2017. - a) The Court should continue to develop and disseminate a clear understanding of the roles, remits and skills required of its members, paying particular attention to the induction and ongoing support of members. - b) The Court should provide greater focus on the Scheme of Delegation as part of its induction process and regularly revisit it. - c) The Court should discuss and distil the valued attributes of effective committee chairing so that these can be widely shared across its committees. - d) The Court should seek ways to further members' understanding of Senate business and the impact of academic imperatives on wider corporate priorities. - e) The Court should seek ways to intensify interaction with the wider University, through its programme of internal visits (that might benefit from being seen to be less optional) and through exercises such as the poster presentations and discussions at the annual retreat.
-Committees could also find ways to interact more widely. - f) The Court should seek ways to ensure that the University's strategy and progress towards its aims are explicitly and widely understood by its members. - g) The Court should clarify the modus operandi and relationship between the Audit and Finance & Corporate Performance committees such that they perform demonstrably separate but complementary roles. - h) The Court should consider renaming the Audit Committee to "Audit and Risk Committee".
+- 8. Arising largely from the key observations and some of the more detailed discussions underpinning it, the Committee has accepted the following recommendations, and invites Court to accept them, subject to them being re-stated as a set of SMART objectives with an associated action plan by October 2017. - a) The Court should continue to develop and disseminate a clear understanding of the roles, remits and skills required of its members, paying particular attention to the induction and ongoing support of members. - b) The Court should provide greater focus on the Scheme of Delegation as part of its induction process and regularly revisit it. - c) The Court should discuss and distil the valued attributes of effective committee chairing so that these can be widely shared across its committees. - d) The Court should seek ways to further members' understanding of Senate business and the impact of academic imperatives on wider corporate priorities. - e) The Court should seek ways to intensify interaction with the wider University, through its programme of internal visits (that might benefit from being seen to be less optional) and through exercises such as the poster presentations and discussions at the annual retreat.
+Committees could also find ways to interact more widely. - f) The Court should seek ways to ensure that the University's strategy and progress towards its aims are explicitly and widely understood by its members. - g) The Court should clarify the modus operandi and relationship between the Audit and Finance & Corporate Performance committees such that they perform demonstrably separate but complementary roles. - h) The Court should consider renaming the Audit Committee as the "Audit and Risk Committee".